eaigner/COMongo/README.md

 #### COMongo

-COMongo is an Objective-C wrapper around the MongoDB c driver.
+COMongo is an Objective-C wrapper around the MongoDB C driver.
 Be aware that this project is under development and is not suitable for production yet, contributions are always welcome!

 #### Example

+    NSError *error = nil;
     COMongo *mongo = [[COMongo alloc] initWithHost:MONGO_HOST port:MONGO_PORT database:MONGO_DB];

-    NSError *error = nil;
-    if ([mongo connect:&error]) {
+    // Try to connect to the mongo db if ([mongo connect:&error]) {

+      // Create a new document
       NSDictionary *doc = [NSDictionary dictionaryWithObjectsAndKeys:
                            @"foo", @"stringKey",
                            [@"foo" dataUsingEncoding:NSUTF8StringEncoding], @"binaryKey",